|

 should be to show that Christ springs from the root of Jesse, per

-Isaias's prophecy, and with the Infant Christ being held by Mary at the
+Isaias's prophecy, with Christ (or a symbold of Christ) at the

 apex.